 Send fresh stool (one teaspoon or about 10 mm3 of stool) in a clean leak-proof container with a tight-fitting lid.
 If it is not possible to despatch the stool sample to the laboratory within the same day, the sample should be kept at 2 – 8oC in the refrigerator.

-Please note: Stool in transport media, on swabs, mixed in urine or preservatives, is not appropriate for testing and will have to be rejected.
+Please note: Stool specimens sent in transport media, on swabs, mixed in urine or preservatives, are not appropriate for testing and will have to be rejected.

-Stool specimens should be sent 2 weeks after discontinuation of therapy involving antimicrobials, proton pump inhibitors and bismuth preparations, as these are known to cause false-negative results if ingested within 2 weeks prior to stool testing.
+Stool specimens should be sent 4 weeks after discontinuation of antibiotics, and 2 weeks after discontinuation of proton pump inhibitors and bismuth preparations, as these are known to cause false-negative results if ingested prior to stool testing.

-Stool in transport media, on swabs, mixed in urine or preservatives, is not appropriate for testing and will have to be rejected.
+Stool specimens sent in transport media, on swabs, mixed in urine or preservatives, are not appropriate for testing and will have to be rejected.

 Please send first morning stool.
 Stool samples should be collected after stopping medications belonging to proton-pump inhibitors for 2 weeks before test.